 Advertising, Architecture, Art & Antiques, Crafts, Design, Digital media, Engineering, Fashion design, Games design, Graphic design, Photography

-Studying art and design greatly supports interest and future careers in all these areas as well as being a tool for developing creative thinking, practical working, research, problem solving and analysis, all useful skills that make strong links to other areas of learning.
+Studying art and design greatly supports all these areas as well as being a tool for developing creative thinking, practical working, research, problem solving and analysis, all useful skills that make strong links to other areas of learning.

-We live in a world full of imagery and designed products, a world growing rapidly with new technologies (Apple currently employs approximately 80,000 full time employees).
-An eye for design, visual appreciation and an ability to create something new is a relevant attribute and one that we greatly facilitate through our curriculum provision.
+We live in a world full of imagery and designed products, a world growing rapidly with new technologies (Apple currently employs approximately 154,000 full time employees).
+An eye for design, visual appreciation and an ability to create something new is a relevant attribute and one that we greatly aim to facilitate through our curriculum provision.

 Art and Design encourages the individual to develop a range of skills whilst also building a personal style and making individual choices in the adaption and refinement of what has already been explored.
 Students are exploratory and experiment with and strengthen their use of materials and processes within different creative disciplines.
-We aspire to develop confident individuals who relish in their own decision making and independent application within the areas of:
+We aspire to develop confident individuals who relish in their own decision making and independent application.

-The Year 9 curriculum operates as a foundation year for GCSE.
+The Year 9 curriculum operates as a foundation year for GCSE and promotes students applying their further growing understanding and application of SPACE, SHAPE, LINE, FORM, COLOUR, TEXTURE.
 Students will be encouraged to show greater knowledge, understanding and application of professional practices both in terms of the research, analysis and responses to Artists that they create and in their personal choices and approaches to working with a wide range of materials, techniques and processes as their ideas develop.
+Projects will encourage greater expression, confidence in use of media and the personal direction of ideas, info by sources/research.

 With two components, comprising a ‘Portfolio’ and an ‘Externally set assignment’, the specification provides students with a range of creative, exciting and stimulating opportunities to develop and explore their personal interests in art and design.
 It allows for progression from KS3 whilst providing a strong foundation for further study at AS and A-level as well as vocational pathways.
 AQA 2017